MacDonald24/Bidvest-Assessment/README.md

 ## Step 6
 After that everything is self explanatory to be honest

-Thank you for the opporuntity,it was fun.
+Thank you for the opportunity,it was fun.